 Twilight woke as Trixie broke the long silence.
 She wasn't sure how long she had been lying there.
 Had she fallen asleep?
-Blinking at the darkness she glanced up at Trixie, then up at the portrait.
+She must have.
+Blinking at the darkness, Twilight glanced up at Trixie, then at the portrait.
 She nodded.

 Trixie wiped a tear from her eye as she finished.

 Trixie sighed and looked away.
 “When I was a filly, I would spend a lot of time in my room.
 There was a single window, and from it I could look into the room of another filly who lived next to us.
 Her mother would sing this song to make her sleep.
 I would lie under my window and pretend the song was meant for me … that I had a mother who cared too, that there was somepony who loved me like that.”